|Size||Fine Metal Content||Diameter||Weight||Fineness|

 The obverse (front) design is inspired by artist Augustus Saint-Gaudens’ celebrated $20 gold piece that was minted from 1907-1933.
 It is considered by many to be one of America’s most beautiful coins.

 The reverse was designed by sculptor Miley Busiek and depicts a male eagle carrying an olive branch as he flies over the nest of his mate and her hatchlings.
+Mid-year the new reverse will be released that features a new design with the profile of an eagle.
+Jennie Norris from the Artistic Infusion Program (AIP) artist designed the eagle and Mint medallic artist Renata Gordon sculpted it.

 According to Busiek, the design was inspired by Ronald Reagan’s acceptance speech at the Republican National Convention in 1980.
 The theme of his speech was ‘Together, a new beginning.’
 In an interview in Coin News Today, Busiek said, “I didn’t think that anyone had ever depicted our national symbol, the American bald eagle, except as a single heraldic eagle.
 I liked the idea of thinking of America as a caring family, so I put together a sketch showing not just one eagle, but a whole family.”